Equivariant ordinary homology and cohomology: Parametrized homology and cohomology theories

+For a discussion of the representability of general $RO(G)$-graded parametrized homology theories, see \cite[21.5]{MaySig:parametrized}.
+Unfortunately, the story is not completely straightforward.
+Fortunately, this will not be a problem when we want to discuss the spectra representing cellular homology.

-At first glance, this is not an obvious way to define a homology theory using a spectrum.
+At first glance, the construction of Proposition~\ref{prop:representedHomology} is not an obvious way to define a homology theory using a spectrum.
 In particular, the use of $\rho_!$ on the right might not be expected, given that $\rho_!$ is a left adjoint.
-One justification is that it works: We do get a homology theory and, moreover, we will be able to show that every homology theory is representable in this way.
+One justification is that it works: We do get a homology theory and, with some assumptions on the base space, every homology theory is representable in this way.
 Here is, perhaps, a better justification.
 The homology and cohomology theories determined by a parametrized spectrum $E$ should, locally, reflect the nonparametrized theories given by the fibers of $E$.
 To make this precise, we first record a change of basespace result.

 \begin{proposition} Let $\alpha\colon A\to B$ be a $G$-map, let $X$ be an ex-$G$-space over $A$, and let $E$ be a $G$-prespectrum over $B$.
 Then

 and

 \end{proposition}